 - Fatigue

-There are some situations when it may seem the truck driver caused the crash, but other parties were actually negligent.
-We can address this if we find evidence it occurred in your case.
-This happens most frequently because of missed maintenance, poor repairs, or defective parts.
+There are some situations where the truck driver caused the crash, but other parties were negligent.
+We can address this if we find evidence that it occurred in your case.
+This happens frequently because of missed maintenance, poor repairs, or defective parts.

 Proving Negligence

 Most crashes occur because of a driver’s carelessness, and truck accidents are no different.
 When a driver makes a mistake behind the wheel, it can easily lead to a collision.
-To hold those responsible accountable in a crash caused by driver error, we need to prove negligence.
-This requires us to document:
+To hold those responsible accountable for a crash caused by driver error, we need to prove negligence.
+This requires us to document the following:

 - The driver’s obligation to behave in a specific way in the situation